not-a-hot-dog/parallelized-disease-modeling/big_compute.md

 `matrix.npy` contains granular county-level data.
 Download instructions are provided below. `generate_data.py` creates the required data CSVs from `matrix.py` and stores them in `data/`. `generate_plot.py` reads in the simulation output from `results/output` and plots them in `results/output.png` .The rest of the files are the actual models.

 #### Required Dependencies
 We recommend running on an AWS t2.2xlarge instance with Ubuntu 16.04. `Python 3.7.7` was used, with `numpy` and `matplotlib`.
 The `gcc 5.5.0` compiler was used, with OpenMP support needed to run the OpenMP version below.
-Run `chmod +x setup.sh` followed by `setup.sh` to get these recommended dependencies.

 #### Running the simulation tools